-12 2 Mineral Resources S Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wc ould the project: а.
+12 2 Mineral Resources S Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: а.
 Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? • b.
-Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? П п П pian, or other land use plant Ш Ц Ш
+Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? Ш Ц Ш